Randomized Block Coordinate DC Programming: Related Work

-Block Successive Upperbound Minimization algorithm was proposed to minimize an approximated upperbound of any nonconvex and/or nonsmooth objective function \cite{razaviyayn2013unified}.
+Block Successive Upperbound Minimization algorithm was proposed to minimize an approximated upperbound of any nonconvex and/or nonsmooth objective function {by Razaviyayn et al.}~\cite{razaviyayn2013unified}.
 This method considers optimizing a sequence of approximate objective functions.
-They showed the asymptotic convergence of their analysis for quasi-convex functions or objectives with compact level sets.
+They showed the asymptotic convergence of their {method} for quasi-convex functions or objectives with compact level sets.
 Also, they assume that each subproblem of BSUM has a unique solution.

-Recent studies in nonconvex optimization using block-coordinate methods, \cite{xu2017globally} proposed block prox-linear method for smooth/nonsmooth problems.
-Assuming Lipschitz smoothness of the differentiable parts, they prove the convergence of a subsequence of their algorithm to a stationary Definitionpoint.
+{Among} recent studies in nonconvex optimization using block-coordinate methods, {Xu and Yin}~\cite{xu2017globally} proposed a block prox-linear method.
+Assuming Lipschitz smoothness of the differentiable parts, they prove the convergence of a subsequence of their algorithm to a stationary point.
 Further, assuming the KL condition, they show that the entire sequence converges to a critical point and estimated its asymptotic convergence rate.

-\cite{aubry2018new} proposes a mixture of maximum block improvement and a sequential minimization method for continuously differentiable nonconvex problems with application in wireless sensor allocation with asymptotic first-order optimality analysis.
+{Aubry et al.~\cite{aubry2018new} proposed} a mixture of maximum block improvement and a sequential minimization method for continuously differentiable nonconvex problems, {with asymptotic first-order optimality guarantees and an application to wireless sensor allocation problem.}

 More recent studies targeted a nonasymptotic convergence analysis.
-In the realm of nonconvex composite optimization, \cite{chorobura2023random} considers objectives that include two nonconvex nonseparable terms where one of them has Lipschitz gradients while the other function is continuously differentiable.
+In the realm of nonconvex composite optimization, {Chorobura and Necoara}~\cite{chorobura2023random} considered objectives that include two nonconvex nonseparable terms where one of them has Lipschitz gradients while the other function is continuously differentiable.
 They showed a convergence rate of $\mathcal{O}(n/\sqrt{k})$ in the sense of expected gradient norm when utilizing a randomized selection of the blocks.
 Their cyclic scheme achieves a rate of $\mathcal{O}(n^2/\sqrt{k})$ in the same sense.

-A cyclic coordinate descent algorithm with variance reduction was recently proposed \cite{cai2023cyclic}.
+{Cai et al.~\cite{cai2023cyclic} recently proposed} a cyclic coordinate descent algorithm with variance reduction.
 Their objective considers a block separable and another separable sum function whose proximal operator is efficiently computable.
-Their analysis assumes a nonstandard Lipschitz gradient condition and achieves a rate of $\mathcal{O}(n/k)$ in the sense of distance of the objective's subdifferential to zero.
+Their analysis assumes a nonstandard Lipschitz gradient {assumption defined with respect to block-dependent semi-norms} and achieves a rate of $\mathcal{O}(n/k)$ in the sense of distance of the objective's subdifferential to zero.